 Let us address the question of Gartner and Forrester.
 We have extensively analyzed the output for both Gartner and Forrester and wrote a book on Gartner.
 We describe the problem with how Gartner makes its money The Problem with How Gartner Makes its Money.
 Gartner and Forrester make the most fundamental violation of research rules by soliciting the same vendors that they rate, and by not declaring which vendors are paying them and how much.
 The clear reason for this is to deceive the readers as to their motivations.
 The lunacy of their output is demonstrated by their ODMS MQ which we analyzed here Can Anyone Make Sense of the ODMS Magic Quadrant?.
 This MQ places different database categories in the same MQ and then ranks them against each other!
 Which makes no sense and would identify anyone as a database ignoramus if it were not for Gartner’s brand.
-Notice almost no open source databases are included only the commercial side of the open source project.
+Notice that almost no open source databases are included only the commercial side of the open-source project.

 Why?
 Obviously $$$.

 Gartner functions to move clients to the most expensive solutions because those entities can pay them the most $$$.
 We covered this in How to Understand Gartner and the Patent Software Vendor System.